 Packing Lists

-Baggage should be of the round squashy type rather than hard suitcases that are difficult to fit into jeeps.
-Try to use something that is both lockable and water proof as luggage can often end up sitting on the roof of the vehicle.
+Baggage should be of the round squashy type rather than hard suitcases that are difficult to fit into Jeeps.
+Try to use something that is both lockable and waterproof, as luggage can often end up sitting on the roof of the vehicle.
 It should be noted that the luggage limit per person on domestic flights is 15-20 kg per person (checked-in and hand luggage).

 On your inbound flight, don’t check in items that you absolutely need (such as medicines), as it is not uncommon that checked-in luggage gets misdirected and arrives in Tanzania a couple of days after you.
 It is better to have such items in your hand luggage.

-You can leave extra luggage in a locked storage room at your Hotel or in our Office for no charge.
+You can leave extra luggage in a locked storage room at your hotel or in our office for no charge.

 Footwear